kiminh/fatml-bar20/docs/notes/tutorials/ai_explainability_360.md

 **Use-case**: *whether or not a financial institute should offer a loan to a loan applicant*

 The demo is available online but behind a login.

+Proto-Dash:
+- Retrieves/identifies similar observations to the one of interest
+    - [Maximum mean discrepency](https://www.ibm.com/blogs/research/2019/10/learning-implicit-generative-models/) used as the similarity metric
+    - Highlights the most similar items